Economy of Denmark: Taxation

+in 2023, Denmark considered methods to increase taxes on energy dealers.

-Government Expenditures
+Government expenditure

-Parallel to the high tax level, government expenditures make up a large part of GDP, and the government sector carries out many different tasks.
+Parallel to the high tax level, government expenditure makes up a large part of GDP, and the government sector carries out many different tasks.
 By September 2018, 831,000 people worked in the general government sector, corresponding to 29.9% of all employees.
 In 2017, total government expenditure amounted to 50.9% of GDP.
 Government consumption took up precisely 25% of GDP (e.g. education and health care expenditure), and government investment (infrastructure etc.) expenditure another 3.4% of GDP.
 Personal income transfers (for e.g. elderly or unemployed people) amounted to 16.8% of GDP.

 Denmark has an unemployment insurance system called the A-kasse (arbejdsløshedskasse).
 This system requires a paying membership of a state-recognized unemployment fund.
 Most of these funds are managed by trade unions, and part of their expenses are financed through the tax system.
 Members of an A-kasse are not obliged to be members of a trade union.
 Not every Danish citizen or employee qualifies for a membership of an unemployment fund, and membership benefits will be terminated after 2 years of unemployment.
 A person that is not a member of an A-kasse cannot receive unemployment benefits.
 Unemployment funds do not pay benefits to sick members, who will be transferred to a municipal social support system instead.
 Denmark has a countrywide, but municipally administered social support system against poverty, securing that qualified citizens have a minimum living income.
 All Danish citizens above 18 years of age can apply for some financial support if they cannot support themselves or their family.
 Approval is not automatic, and the extent of this system has generally been diminished since the 1980s.
 Sick people can receive some financial support throughout the extent of their illness.
 Their ability to work will be re-evaluated by the municipality after 5 months of illness.

 The welfare system related to the labor market has experienced several reforms and financial cuts since the late 1990s due to political agendas for increasing the labor supply.
 Several reforms of the rights of the unemployed have followed up, partially inspired by the Danish Economic Council.
 Halving the time unemployment benefits can be received from four to two years, and making it twice as hard to regain this right, was implemented in 2010 for example.

 Disabled people can apply for permanent social pensions.
-The extent of the support depends on the ability to work, and people below 40 can not receive social pension unless they are deemed incapable of any kind of work.
+The extent of the support depends on the ability to work, and people below 40 are not eligible unless deemed incapable of any kind of work.